-The hotel operated through both mining periods in Frisco and was revitalized by the opening of the Arapahoe Basin Ski Area in 1946 and sustained by construction of the Dillon Reservoir Dam and the
+The hotel operated through both mining periods in Frisco and was revitalized by the opening of the Arapahoe Basin Ski Area in 1946 and sustained by construction of the Dillon Reservoir Dam and the Eisenhower Tunnels.

-Eisenhower Tunnels.
 The opening of Breckenridge, Cooper, and Keystone have also played a role in its longevity.
+The building in its original form was one of a handful of false front commercial buildings located on Main Street.
+It was one of the more high style buildings of the period.
 36. Sources of information: Town of Frisco Historic Park & Museum; Historic Property Inventory prepared for the Town of Frisco, 2017; 1983 Inventory Record, prepared by Jo Ann Anderson VI.
-Significance 37.
+SIGNIFICANCE 37.
 Local landmark designation: Yes No X Date of designation: Designating authority: 38.
-Applicable National Register Criteria: A. Associated with events that have made a significant contribution to the broad pattern of our history; B. Associated with the lives of persons significant in our past; XC.
-Embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or that possess high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; or D. Has yielded, or may be likely to yield, information important in history or prehistory.
+Applicable National Register Criteria: X A. Associated with events that have made a significant contribution to the broad pattern of our history; B. Associated with the lives of persons significant in our past; X C. Embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or that possess high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; or D. Has yielded, or may be likely to yield, information important in history or prehistory.
 Qualifies under Criteria Considerations A through G (see Manual) Does not meet any of the above National Register criteria 39.
-Area(s) of significance: Architecture 40.
-Period of significance: 1880 41.
-Level of significance: National State LocalX 42.
+Area(s) of significance: Architecture; Commerce 40.
+Period of significance: 1880; 1880-1971 41.
+Level of significance: National State Local X 42.
 Statement of significance: This building is significant for its longevity as a hotel and as a representative of the broad trends of Frisco's history.
 In its original form it was a high style building characteristic of many successful mining towns.
 The care that was undertaken to build demonstrates a confidence in the future of Frisco.
 The lodge use connoted Frisco's position as the half way point between Georgetown and Leadville and the numbers of people who must have traveled first by stage then by rail between the two.
-It survival through to the 20th century tourist era demonstrates a dedication to the town by subsequent owners.
+That it survived through to the 20th century tourist era, demonstrates a dedication to the town by subsequent owners.
 43. Assessment of historic physical integrity related to significance: Unfortunately, the building has suffered a severe loss of integrity in all aspects.
-The aspect of design is no longer evident with the exception of the two story front gable of the original building.
+The aspect of design is no longer evident with the exception of the two-story front gable of the original building.
 Otherwise all original detail has been lost.
 The aspects of workmanship and materials have also been completely compromised.
 There is no sense of association or feeling for what the original building once conveyed.
 The location is intact, but the setting has been changed both on the building site and on adjacent properties.
-The building is not eligible for State or National Register listing.
-Due to the significant loss of integrity it is unlikely to qualify for a local preservation program.
+The building is not eligible for State or National Register listing under Criterion C- Architecture.
+However, the building may be eligible for State or National Register listing under Criterion A - Commerce.
+Additional detailed information needs to be developed to determine the verify the use as a lodge and the dates of alterations to make a final determination.
+Architecturally, the building is Due to the significant loss of integrity it is unlikely to qualify for a local preservation program.